One of the features that our members most often want is to host videos on their site.

 The downside is that neither YouTube nor the free version of Vimeo works particularly well if you're running a professional-quality site.

-We've gone through four levels of video hosting.
+We've gone through many options for video hosting.
 Each time we've upgraded slightly, buying more features, more space and better service.
+As technology changes over time, and some hosts just don't keep up.

 First, on a previous site, we self-hosted our videos.
 That's why we know so many of the disadvantages of self-hosting!

-Second, when we launched OSTraining, we used http://screencast.com.
+Second, when we launched OSTraining, we used a site called Screencast.com.
 They charged only $10 per month, but we only had around 100 videos at launch.
 Screencast provides only a simple player with few customization options.
-However, if we were launching today, we'd probably go with Vimeo Pro instead, which is a slightly more expensive option with a lot more features.

-Third, when we needed a more professional look and more space, we moved to http://vpfactory.com for three times the price of Screencast.
-That allowed us to create a custom OSTraining video player.
+Third, when we needed a more professional look and more space, we moved to VPFactory.com for three times the price of Screencast.
+That company is no longer in business, but they allowed us to create a custom OSTraining video player.
 VPFactory also converted our videos so that they were mobile-ready.

-Finally, about 18 months ago, we updated again to http://brightcove.com.
-Brightcove is around ten times the price of Screencast, but they are one of the biggest boys in video.
+Next, we updated again to Brightcove.com.
+Brightcove was around ten times the price of Screencast, but they are one of the biggest boys in video.
 Most big newspapers and media sites work with them in one way or another.

 As soon as your audience expands, you'll start to run into people with very slow or expensive connections.
 This means that many of your videos aren't available to most people.